Insight · Government · Saudi Arabia

 Open government data is increasingly measured, not just mandated.
 National platforms, dataset counts, and licence frameworks are necessary conditions, but they do not, on their own, tell you whether the data ecosystem is working.
 The question that matters is whether individual government entities, the ministries, authorities, and commissions that hold the data, are actually publishing it in a form that others can find, download, and use.

 Saudi Arabia presents a particularly clear case study in that distinction.
-The national open data platform holds more than 11,000 datasets across 289 publishing organisations.
+The Open Data Platform at data.gov.sa hosts more than 11,000 datasets across 289 publishing organisations.
+That site is the only publicly facing component of the National Data Bank (NDB)—an ecosystem of integrated national data platforms, not a single national database or dataset.
 The dedicated data and AI authority, SDAIA, issued a formal Open Data Strategy in 2022 and an Interim Regulation that imposed an open-by-default obligation on all public entities.
-The Kingdom’s 2024 score on the Open Data Inventory, ODIN, reached 73 out of 100, placing it in the top third of the global index.
+The Kingdom’s 2024 score on ODIN reached 73 out of 100, placing it in the top third of the global index.
 By any platform-level measure, the architecture is substantial.

 Yet when a consistent, entity-level readiness framework is applied to KSA’s 24 ministries and 14 major independent authorities and platforms, a different picture emerges.
 Nine ministries have no public open data page at all.
 Eighteen entities sit at ODRL 3: a policy-grade page with no verifiable dataset count, no explicit format list, and no named licence.
-Demonstrated API access, fully managed catalogues, and third-party reuse evidence remain concentrated in the national platform and the narrow ODRL 6–7 tail, not across the wider ministry and authority envelope.
-The platform and the bulk of publishers are not yet moving at the same pace.
+Demonstrated API access, fully managed catalogues, and third-party reuse evidence remain concentrated in the national open data portal (data.gov.sa) and the narrow ODRL 6–7 tail, not across the wider ministry and authority envelope.
+The central portal and the bulk of publishers are not yet moving at the same pace.

 Why a new framework?
 Introducing the ODRL

 Before mapping KSA’s open data landscape, it is worth being precise about what maturity means.
 The most widely used international instrument, the EU Open Data Maturity model, measures 34 countries across four national-level dimensions: policy, portal, quality, and impact.
-Australia’s APS Data Maturity Assessment asks agencies to self-score across seven focus areas on a zero-to-five scale.
+Australia’s Australian Public Service (APS) Data Maturity Assessment asks agencies to self-score across seven focus areas on a zero-to-five scale.
 Neither instrument was designed to produce a comparable, reproducible score for an individual government ministry or authority in a single country context.

 | ODRL | Label | Threshold criteria |